 How to Create Java Scanner Class Object?

-In order to create an object of the Scanner class in java, you need to pass System.in into the constructor of the Scanner class.
-System is a class in Java and in is a static variable of type InputStream .
+To create an object of the Scanner class in java, you need to pass System.in into the constructor of the Scanner class.
+The system is a class in Java, a static variable of type InputStream.
 System.in represents the standard input stream.
-Here is code snippet for same:
+Here is the code snippet for the same:

 Scanner input = new Scanner(System.in);

 Here, the variable ‘input’ represents an object of the Scanner class.
-The System.in object is passed to initialize the ‘input’ object, which represents standard input stream.
-You can use this Scanner object to call various functions provided by the Scanner class.
+The System.in object is passed to initialize the ‘input’ object, representing the standard input stream.
+You can use this Scanner object to call various functions the Scanner class provides.

-Note: In the above statement we have taken help of user input stream to read the data but If you want to read data from a file, you can pass an object of the “File” class into the Scanner class constructor.
-Most of the constructor using the following objects:
+Note: In the above statement, we have taken the help of the user input stream to read the data, but If you want to read data from a file, you can pass an object of the “File” class into the Scanner class constructor.
+Most of the constructors use the following objects:

-- InputStream – the most common where we pass System.in to receive user input.
+- InputStream is the most common, where we pass System.in to receive user input.

-- String – We can create a scanner for a string source too and parse values from it.
+- String – We can create a scanner for a string source and parse its values.

-Here is the example of how to use the above objects with scanner class.
+Here is an example of using the above objects with the scanner class.

 // read input from the input stream Scanner sc1 = new Scanner(InputStream input); // read input from files Scanner sc2 = new Scanner(File file); // read input from a string Scanner sc3 = new Scanner(String str);